Tmpertor/Raven-Storm/README.md

 (Beta)/Alpha 2.3

 ## In next version(currently under development):
-Planed, will be a huge update with planty of new features.
+Planed, will be a huge update with 12 new features.

 ## Install updates:
 `chmod 777 update.sh`